Mike-woub/Haile-Hotel-System/README.md

 Haile-Hotel-System

-This project is a Web-Based Intelligent Hotel Management and Recipe Recommendation System for Haile Hotel.
+This project is a Web-Based Intelligent Hotel Management and Recipe Recommendation System for Haile Hotel Wolaita.
 It combines advanced hotel operation tools with a payment system and personalized recipe suggestions to streamline management and enhance the guest experience.

 Features

-Hotel Management System
+Guest Panel:

 Room Reservations
 Food Ordering
+Recipe Recommendation
 Billing and payment handling using Chapa Pay

 Admin Panel:

 Manages users, rooms, and reports
 Head Chef Module:
 Manages orders and menu

 Waiter Module: